BBoris81/Flush-Casino-Hacks/README.md

 # Flush Casino Logos
 Flush is a popular cryptocurrency based online casino which offers a wide variety of games and bonuses.
-These include online slots (link to slots), baccarat, poker, roulette, blackjack, races, live casino (link to the live casino) and the famous Flush Originals.
+These include online slots, baccarat, poker, roulette, blackjack, races, live casino and the famous Flush Originals.

-The Flush Blog (link to blog) is your go-to-source for cryptocurrency news and guides.
+The Flush Blog is your go-to-source for cryptocurrency news and guides.
 Great to assist newcomers in their crypto journey but also experienced hodlers with updates from the all-changing crypto world.

 ## Overview
 This collection of Flush Crypto Casinos Logos was created for both members of the Flush team as well as third parties as long as they comply with Flush Guidelines.